-This dessert book holds 100 recipes that show off Hermé’s mastery of technique, not to mention his internationally recognized gift for combining textures and flavors.
+This dessert book holds 100 recipes that show off Hermé’s mastery of technique.
+Not to mention his internationally recognized gift for combining textures and flavors.
 One of the most inventive pastry chefs and chocolatiers around, this collection also includes the history of a number of iconic desserts.
 Other titles from Hermé include Pierre Hermé: Chocolate, Pierre Hermé Macarons: The Ultimate Recipes from the Master Pâtissier, and My Best: Pierre Hermé.

 GRAND LIVRE DE CUISINE: ALAIN DUCASSE’S DESSERTS AND PASTRIES (2002) By Alain Ducasse

-Certainly the most expensive book on our top ten list, you may want to just borrow this one from your local library.
+Certainly the most expensive book on our top ten list.
+So you may want to just borrow this one from your local library.
 Volume II in the Grand Livre de Cuisine series, this book lists 250 recipes for desserts, pastries, candy, and other sweets – accompanied by 650 photographs!
 Some of these show the complex internal architecture normally hidden within the sweet desserts.
 Ranging from mousses to nougats, this work even includes a recipe for tropical fruit stuffed ravioli.
 Two additional publications include Ducasse Flavors of France, and Grand Livre De Cuisine: Alain Ducasse’s Culinary Encyclopedia.